SysKitTeam/docs-point/docs/ai-in-syskit-point/features/ticketing-integrations.md

 :::info

-**Uses LLM functionality - admin opt-in required.** Off by default; processing runs through Microsoft Foundry (Azure-hosted models) in your selected Azure region, and your data is never used to train the foundation models.
-See [AI Data Privacy & Security](../ai-data-privacy-and-security.md).
+****This feature uses LLM functionality which means admin opt-in required.** It is off by default; processing runs through Microsoft Foundry (Azure-hosted models) in your selected Azure region, and your data is never used to train the foundation models.
+Take a look at the [AI Data Privacy & Security](../ai-data-privacy-and-security.md) and [Enable AI features](../enable-ai-features.md) articles for more details.

 :::